 5) When needed, redress will be the average points of all the races in the series (first or second).
 A “throw-out” will be allowed for the redress calculation as long as the 60% requirement is maintained, not counting the race where redress is being granted.

-6) If a boat so desires, they will be granted Regatta Participation for any races they miss due to the boat or the skipper, sailing on another Clear Lake Yacht Club boat of the same fleet, attending one of the following off the lake regattas.
+6) If a boat so desires, they will be granted Regatta Participation for any races they miss due to the boat or the skipper, sailing on another Clear Lake Yacht Club boat of the same fleet, attending one of the off the lake regattas listed below.
 Regatta Participation will just be used to determine if a boat has met the 60% requirement and if a throw-out can be deducted.
 The Scored Average for the boat will be based only on the races sailed, minus the Throw-out if one is allowed.
 So, if the fleet has sailed 10 races for the series, a boat must have sailed 6 races (60% of 10) to qualify for the series (7 to qualify for a Throw-out).
 If a boat has two Regatta Participation races, they will only require 4 races to qualify for the series (5 to qualify for a Throw-out).

 ILYA E Invitational ILYA E Championship E Nationals